-The IAEA provides the Design and Safety Assessment Review Service (DSARS) to assist and advise Member States in achieving and maintaining a high level of safety of nuclear power plants.
+The IAEA provides the Safety Assessment Review (SAR) services to assist and advise Member States in achieving and maintaining a high level of safety of nuclear power plants.

-This service is organized in modules that cover the review of the design at different phases based on the IAEA safety standards.
+This review is organized in services that cover the design at different phases based on the IAEA safety standards.

-- Assessing actions taken to address emerging safety issues
+• Action taken to address emerging safety issues; and

-The DSARS has been developed in support of stated Member States’ needs, and in response to the IAEA Action Plan.
+The SAR has been developed in support of stated Member States’ needs.

 Upon request of a Member State organization the IAEA provides advisory services to review the design safety and safety assessments of power reactors against the IAEA Safety Standards.
 The services include and integrate the following complementary services in key technical safety assessment areas: